 Rice is bringing in 40 new players this fall including 10 transfers with 200+ games of college football experience.
 The players already on campus, the names people know, are bought into every minute detail of Bloomgren’s vision.
 Let the process run its course.

 Read more about Bloomgren’s process and the groundwork laid in 2018 in our Rice Football Season Preview.
-Here’s a sample on the feature story…join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Here’s a sample on the feature story…Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.